This is the multi-page printable view of this section. Click here to print.

 Edit replication policy

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-2. Click the File Storage menu on the Service Home page.
-You will be taken to the File Storage list page.
+2. On the Service Home page, click the File Storage menu.
+Navigate to the File Storage list page.

 4. Click the Replication page.
-You will be taken to the File Storage Replication page.
+Navigate to the File Storage Replication page.

 Caution